ego-cms/egometry/README.md

 Plan
 ----
+* migrate to Docker so anyone can easily run it
 * registration/login for users
 * each user should have ability to register an app
 * use generated token for app identification